-

 Triton Food Pantry

-As the Triton Food Pantry Pop-Up/Accessibility Manager, Caytre Ede strives to bring the services of the food pantry to UCSD students both on and off campus through collaboration with different resources, such as DoorDash and 211 San Diego.
+As the Triton Food Pantry Pop-Up/Accessibility Manager, Caytre Ede strives to bring the services of the food pantry to UCSD students both on and off campus through collaboration with different resources, such as DoorDash and Pop-Up pantries.
 She hopes to bring awareness to the spectrum of food insecurities while expanding the pantry’s outreach efforts using a student-focused perspective.

-After graduating, she aspires to pursue medicine as a physician in a community-based setting.
-In doing so, she hopes to develop personable relationships and a character of servitude to others. -
+After graduating, she aspires to pursue geriatric medicine in a community-based setting.
+In doing so, she hopes to develop personable relationships and a character of servitude to others.

 Business Psychology Major & Education Minor